ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-6-writing-methods.rst

   :autograde: unittest
   :practice: T

   Run the following program which contains a method called findLetter that takes a letter and a text as parameters and uses a loop to see if that letter is in the text and returns true if it is, false otherwise.
-Give the variables ``letter`` and ``text`` new values in the main method and run it again to try finding a different letter.
+Set the variables ``letter`` and ``message`` to new values in the main method and run it again to try finding a different letter.
 Then, change the code of the findLetter method to return how many times it finds letter in text, using a new variable called ``count``.
 How would the return type change?
   ~~~~
   public class StringFind
   {